-(EAL) are supported to catch up, this can be enhanced / met through professional discussion as appropriate.
+(EAL) are supported to catch up, this can be enhanced/met through Professional Discussion as appropriate.
 The student is able to explain the importance of continued professional development to improve own skills and early years practice.
 Students to appreciate supervision as an opportunity for staff to discuss any issues, identify solutions to address issues as they arise and receive coaching to improve their personal effectiveness.
 The student is aware that a level 3 early years educator may be expected to supervise staff or lead a setting.
-Students to evidence that they are engaging in reflective practice and evidence-based continuing professional development (CPD) to improve own practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage.
-The use of and ability to model good communication skills, including a good command of the English language in spoken and written form, for example, when working with children, emails, in meetings and discussions.
+Students to evidence that they are engaging in reflective practice and evidence-based continuous professional development to improve own practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage.
+The use of and ability to model good communication skills, including a good command of the English language in spoken and written form - for example, when working with children, emails, in meetings and discussions.
 The student to show knowledge and understanding of expected behaviours in a professional and early years setting.
-Professional Yes. discussion allowed?
+Professional Yes.
+Discussion allowed?
 Observation for 6a to model good communication skills demonstrating a good command of the English language when working with children.
-Professional discussion can used for all other criteria as appropriate. oiscussion can used for all other criteria as appropriate.
+Professional Discussion can used for all other criteria as appropriate.
+Biocacción can acca for an otrior criteria ac appropriate.

-Assessor judgement guidance Working towards competence Competence The student lacks confidence when contributing to a culture of mutual support, teamwork and continuous improvement that encourages confidential discussion of sensitive issues, through effective supervision at all stages of a career.
-The student contributes to a culture of mutual support, teamwork and continuous improvement that encourages confidential discussion of sensitive issues, through effective supervision at all stages of a career.
-The student lacks competence to reflect on occasions when they have sought feedback from others to identify and support career development goals, for example through mentoring and / or supervised observations.
-The student is not clear when discussing that a level 3 early years educator may be expected to supervise staff or lead a setting.
-The student is able to reflect on occasions when they have sought feedback from others to identify and support career development goals, for example through mentoring and / or supervised observations.
-The student is aware that a level 3 early years educator may be expected to supervise staff or lead a setting.
-The student is unclear when explaining how our own and others' behaviour can impact on babies and children and the importance of role-modelling positive behaviours.
-The student can explain how our own and others' behaviour can impact on babies and children and the importance of role-modelling positive behaviours.
-The student must be observed communicating with all children in ways that will be understood.
-Where possible the student will be observed adapting teaching approaches as appropriate to ensure children with speech and language difficulties and The student must be observed communicating with all children in ways that will be understood.
-Where possible the student will be observed adapting teaching approaches as appropriate to ensure children with speech and language difficulties and those who have English as an additional language those who have English as an additional language (EAL) are supported to catch up, this can be enhanced / met through professional discussion as appropriate.
+Assessor j Assessor judgement guidance Working towards competence Competence The student lacks confidence when contributing culture of mutual support, teamwork and continuimprovement that encourages confidential discussion of sensitive issues, through effective supervision at all stages of a career.
+The student lacks competence to reflect on occasions when they have sought feedback from others to identify and support career developme goals, for example through mentoring and/or supervised observations.
+The student is not clear when discussing that a level 3 early years educating be expected to supervise staff or lead a setting. and support career development goals, for example through mentoring and/or supervised observations.
+The student is aware that a level 3 The student is unclear when explaining how our own and others' behaviour can impact on babies and children and the importance of role-modellin positive behaviours. behaviour can impact on babies and children and The student must be observed communicating vall children in ways that will be understood.
+Whe possible the student will be observed adapting teaching approaches as appropriate to ensure children with speech and language difficulties are those with whom English as an additional language. all children in ways that will be understood.
+Where possible the student will be observed adapting teaching approaches as appropriate to ensure children with speech and language difficulties and those with whom English as an additional those with whom English as an additional language

+(EAL) are supported to catch up, this can be enhanced/met through Professional Discussion as appropriate.
 Not consistently applied.

-(EAL) are supported to catch up, this can be enhanced / met through professional discussion as appropriate.
-Consistently applied.
-The response defines CPD and offers a limited explanation, identifying a weak rationale for participating in continued professional discussion.
-The student has developed a plan for CPD, but this is limited.
-The response given explains continuing professional development supported by the use of examples.
-The student has developed a plan for CPD reflecting own strengths and interests.
-The response explains how engaging in reflective practice and evidence-based, continuing professional development CPD can improve own Limited understanding of the role of supervision as an opportunity for staff to discuss any issues, identify solutions to address issues as they arise and receive coaching to improve their personal effectiveness. skills, practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially seeing positively impacted outcomes in areas of disadvantage.
+The response defines continued professional development (CPD) and offers a limited explanation, identifying a weak rationale for participating in continued Professional Discussion.
+The student has developed a plan for CPD but this is limited

+Limited understanding of the role of supervision as an opportunity for staff to discuss any issues, identify solutions to address issues as they arise and receive coaching to improve their personal effectiveness.

 Use and modelling of written and spoken English is limited.

-The student is able to articulate a good understanding of the role of supervision as an opportunity for staff to discuss any issues, identify solutions to address issues as they arise and Limited understanding of expected behaviours in a professional and early years setting. receive coaching to improve their personal effectiveness.
-Good command of written and spoken English has been demonstrated / achieved as appropriate.
-The student has demonstrated a range of expected behaviours in a professional and early years setting with further opportunities to discuss these professional expectations included in the professional discussion.
+Limited understanding of expected behaviours in a professional and early years setting.